 See the difference?
 Do you see how I could have caused him stress without giving him clean details or expectations?
 Yes, understanding temperament and personality psychology make for a happier life and marriage. 🙂

 Before I close, allow me to share some skimmable characteristics commonly associated with this personality?

 - Interest in the “Big Picture”

-- Loves fresh challenges; moves from solve problems quickly
+- Loves fresh challenges; moves from solving problems quickly

 - Closed doors ensure they can think and process